sophiagu/RLF/README.md

 - `DeltaHedgingEnv`: A custome env for delta hedging a European Call option with fixed strike and expiration.

 The folder `Scripts` contains:
-- `run_baselines_agent.py`: It implements `PPO2` from Stable Baselines.
+- `run_baselines_agent.py`: It implements `PPO2` from `stable-baselines`.
 I chose `PPO2` because it combines ideas from both `A2C` and `TRPO`.
 More importantly, it supports continuous action/observation space, recurrent policy, and multi processing, which are desired properties for the common problems in trading.

 ### Prerequisites
 ```